crowdsourcing-class/crowdsourcing-class.github.io/final-project-part2.md

 	* Sign up for a project update meeting

-This first part (2(a)) of this assignment is due before <b>11:59pm</b> on <b>Saturday, April 2nd</b>.
-Second part of this assignment (2(b)) is due before <b>2:00pm</b> on <b>Friday, April 7th</b>.
-You must work in groups on this project. .
+This first part of this assignment is due before 11:59pm on {{ page.deliverables[0].due_date | date: "%A, %B %-d, %Y" }}.
+Second part of this assignment is due before class on {{ page.deliverables[1].due_date | date: "%A, %B %-d, %Y" }}.
+You must work in groups on this project.
 You must work in groups on this project.
 You must declare who is in your group when you turn your assignment.
 Everyone in your group will receive the same grade on the assignment.